danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="help.editUserInfo.html" name="help.editUserInfo">Internal use: help.editUserInfo</a>

+* <a href="account.invalidateSignInCodes.html" name="account.invalidateSignInCodes">Invalidate the specified login codes, see here » for more info: account.invalidateSignInCodes</a>

 * <a href="phone.inviteToGroupCall.html" name="phone.inviteToGroupCall">Invite a set of users to a group call: phone.inviteToGroupCall</a>

 * <a href="channels.inviteToChannel.html" name="channels.inviteToChannel">Invite users to a channel/supergroup: channels.inviteToChannel</a>

-* <a href="invokeWithTakeout.html" name="invokeWithTakeout">Invoke a method within a takeout session: invokeWithTakeout</a>
+* <a href="invokeWithTakeout.html" name="invokeWithTakeout">Invoke a method within a takeout session, see here » for more info: invokeWithTakeout</a>

 * <a href="invokeWithoutUpdates.html" name="invokeWithoutUpdates">Invoke a request without subscribing the used connection for updates (this is enabled by default for file queries): invokeWithoutUpdates</a>